lisa-wm/nlp-twitter-r-bert/README.md

 ***

 ## **1 Intro**
-💬 A brief intro to **natural language processing** and the task at hand
+💬 A brief intro to natural language processing (NLP) and the task at hand

 ***